Michael Outram

-Michael Outram is an Australian law enforcement officer and the current Commissioner of the Australian Border Force.
+Michael Outram is an Australian law enforcement officer and the Commissioner of the Australian Border Force from 2018 to 2024.
 He has served as a law enforcement officer for over 30 years and previously served with the Australian Federal Police.

 Career

 Before AFP

 Outram served as a detective in the London Metropolitan Police prior to migrating to Australia in 2002 and later joining the Australian Federal Police.

 Australian Federal Police

-Outram served as an Assistant Commissioner in the Australian Federal Police where he lead the AFP's protection operations, including the close personal protection of high office holders, uniformed protection of commonwealth buildings, and Australia's witness protection program.
+Outram served as an Assistant Commissioner in the Australian Federal Police where he led the AFP's protection operations, including the close personal protection of high office holders, uniformed protection of commonwealth buildings, and Australia's witness protection program.
 Outram was also responsible for the AFP's operational response to the downing of Malaysia Airlines Flight 17 by Russia in Ukraine and the G20 Summit in Brisbane.

 Australian Border Force

 Deputy Commissioner

 Outram began his role at Australian Customs and Border Protection Service (ACBPS) as Deputy CEO in 2015.
 Upon ACBPs transition to the Australian Border Force (ABF) later in 2015 Outram became a Deputy Commissioner and served as Deputy Commissioner Support Group until his appointment as Commissioner.